Logline & Synopsis

 ACT 2

-Act 2 transitions to a modern-day tour that begins in Salerno and follows the 100th Battalion’s path through Italy and France, highlighting key sites along the journey including the brutal “Battle of Rapido,” to the fierce standoff at Monte Cassino (where the 100th became known as “The Purple Heart Battalion”), to joining with the 442nd to move on through Italy and France to fight in the daring rescue of the “Lost Battalion” in France, to the “Champagne Campaign” in France, and finally to the battle of Aulla, Italy where on April 25, 1945, 100th/442nd soldiers and the Italian Resistance fought side-by-side on the Gothic Line to win freedom on the final day of WW2 battles.
+Act 2 uses the Map to segue to Map Day interviews, archival material and modern-day interviews on a tour that begins in Salerno and follows the entire 100th and 442nd campaign through Italy and France including the 522ndʻs separate tour through Germany to the end of the war.
+Key sites along the journey including the brutal “Battle of Rapido,” to the fierce standoff at Monte Cassino (where the 100th became known as “The Purple Heart Battalion”), to the battles of Bruyeres and Biffontaine, to the daring rescue of the “Lost Battalion” in France, to the “Champagne Campaign” in France, to the breaking of the Gothic Line and the 522ndʻs liberation of Dachau Concentration Camps and Death March survivors.
+Finally, the liberation of Aulla, Italy where on April 25, 1945, 100th/442nd soldiers fought side-by-side with the Italian Resistance to win freedom on the final day of WW2 battles.

-Each stop along the tour features present-day explorations lead by questor Steve Sue (“Shaka Steve” from the film, Shaka, A Story of Aloha) who explores the history of battle locations, collects wartime stories from locals, and introduces stories of 100th veterans’ global post-war achievements to locals – introductions that segue to interview and archival content that bring to life 100th Infantry Battalion veterans’ 80+ years of legacy works.
-Such post-war legacy stories include the 1948 “Pigs from the Sea” famine relief program to Okinawa, facilitating Japanʻs 1952 re-entry into the Olympics, the creation of the 100th Infantry Battalion Veterans (aka Club 100), helping to create Hawaiʻi Statehood, creating businesses to help AJA citizens, and other contributions around the world.
-Each town visited also centers on a single positive trait or value such as Giri (duty, obligation, responsibility), Ganbari (do your best), Ganbatte (perseverance), Gaman (endurance), Club 100ʻs motto “For Continuing Service” and Aloha to create teaching moments for educational use.
+Each stop along the tour features present-day explorations lead by questor Steve Sue (“Shaka Steve” from the film, Shaka, A Story of Aloha) who explores the history of battle locations, collects wartime stories from locals, and introduces stories of 100th and 442nd veterans’ global post-war achievements to locals – introductions that segue to interview and archival content that bring to life veterans’ 80+ years of legacy works.
+Such post-war legacy stories include the 1948 “Pigs from the Sea” famine relief program to Okinawa, facilitating Japanʻs 1952 re-entry into the Olympics, the creation of veterans survive clubs, helping to create Hawaiʻi Statehood, creating businesses to help AJA citizens, and other contributions around the world.
+Each town visited also centers on a single positive trait or value such as Giri (duty, obligation), Ganbari (do your best), Ganbatte (perseverance), Gaman (endurance), Sekinin (responsibility), Chugi (loyalty), Club 100ʻs motto “For Continuing Service” and Aloha to create teaching moments for educational use.

 ACT 3 & OUTRO

 In Act 3, the viewer’s perspective on the Map zooms up to a stratospheric altitude to see a global tally of over 60 million military and civilian deaths, punctuating the staggering scale of World War II losses.
-Then, in stark contrast, final layers overwrite the Map, beginning with 100th monument locations with pics, then regional areas positively affected by the legacy stories from Act 2, all of which transform the Map into a rainbow of positivity rising from the ashes of war.
+Then, in stark contrast, a final layer overwrites the Map, beginning with 100th and 442nd monument location icons, then regional areas positively affected by the legacy stories from Act 2, all of which transform the Map into a rainbow of positivity rising from the ashes of war.

-The final scene is a celebratory outdoor gathering around a vineyard table in Aulla, Italy where Italians, French, Germans and Americans share food, wine and song — near the site of the last battle.
+The final scene is a celebratory outdoor gathering around a vineyard table in Aulla, Italy, near the site of the last battle at which locals from along the tour – Italians, French, Germans and Americans – share food, wine and song.
 The scene makes the concepts of forgiving, Aloha, love and ohana (family) visible.
 The 100TH is more than just a tale of war.
-It is a call to honor the heroism of 100th Infantry Battalion veterans, appreciate the 80+ years of positive legacy they’ve built, celebrate the global ohana (family) they helped create, and inspire viewers to carry forward a mission of building a global paradise for all.
+It is a call to honor the heroism of 100th and 442nd veterans, appreciate the 80+ years of positive legacy they’ve built, celebrate the global ohana (family) they helped create, and inspire viewers to carry forward a mission of building a global paradise for all.

 End Credits include an In Memory section to honor deceased interviewees, behind-the-scenes in-the-making clips and bloopers, and Hawaiʻi gifts given to locations visited to commemorate peace, hope, connection and the Spirit of Aloha.